U21 Euros: Germany win thriller to reach final | DW | 27.06.2019

 Somehow, it was suddenly Germany's game to lose.
 Luca Waldschmidt missed two glorious chances to win after more good work by Amiri.
 Then substitute Lukas Nmecha blazed over inside the box with the goal at his mercy.
 If Germany were going to win it, the feeling was it had to be inside the 90 minutes.
 Another break might change the momentum again.

 Then Waldschmidt, the tournament's top scorer, found his moment (not even his first of the tournament).
 The Freiburg striker hit a superb free kick from the edge of the box that clipped the inside of the post and went over the line.
 Club head coach Christian Streich will have raised a smile, but he might also have furrowed his brow.
-In the current football transfer market, this tournament will have seen Waldschmidt's stock rise dramatically.
+In the current football transfer market, this tournament will have improved Waldschmidt's stock remarkably.

 Minutes later, more delirium ensued as Amiri scored a free kick of his own.
 On another day, this too would have been another moment of brilliance worthy of winning the game.
 But for this Germany team, moments of brilliance are quickly becoming the norm.